 - By earning an average of 5% interest annually, each citizen’s account balance will more than double between birth and age 18.
 Keep in mind that this is without any additional deposits made by the citizen or his parents between birth and age 18.
 Such deposits could be possible under this system; the earlier those deposits are made, the greater the return.

 - Once a citizen begins working, 10% of his or her income goes into the NIB account.
 This would NOT be in addition to current taxes—it would replace existing Social Security taxes.

 - After a citizen turns 18, she can, in any given year, choose to receive or defer the interest income from the account.
+Think of it as an optional Basic Income.
 If she chooses to receive interest income in any year, it is sent as a monthly or quarterly disbursement from the NIB.
 It is tax-free; however, unless you have a qualifying life event (such as becoming a student or retiring at age 65) a small fee is taken out of the interest income and put back into your account—which keeps it growing and compounding ever so slightly over time.
 This makes a big difference in how much money you have at age 65, as you’ll see in the examples below.